MayaCeamanos/tempconv-grpc/README.md

 # TempConv gRPC – Protocol Buffers

 This project implements a simple distributed system using **gRPC** and **Protocol Buffers**.
+The service is exposed via gRPC over HTTP/2 on localhost:50051 and can be accessed using a gRPC client.

 The service provides two remote procedures:
 - Convert Celsius to Fahrenheit